gbernat/resilient_fn_ldap_multidomain_utilities/doc/README.md

 * Mainly based on IBM's [fn_ldap_utilities](https://github.com/ibmresilient/resilient-community-apps/tree/master/fn_ldap_utilities).
 * Improved to interact with any number of ldap/AD domains.
 * Added an input field in each function to set a destination domain.
-* New feature in ldap_md_set_password, allowing auto generated password, and lenght setting.
+* New feature in ldap_md_set_password, allowing auto generated password, and length setting.
 In addition, for security reason it is possible to not return the password.

 ---